Digital Preservation Overview

 The Minnesota Office of the Revisor of Statutes has published Prototype for Authentication of Official Electronic Record and Pricing (August 2012), which describes a software prototype built to satisfy the requirements of UELMA.

-In presentations at the NCSL Legislative Summit in July 2014, representatives from the California and Minnesota legislatures described their states' implementation of UELMA: The Uniform Electronic Legal Material Act Implementation in California and Minnesota.
+In a September 2016 NCSL conference, legislative staff heard a presentation from California and a presentation from Minnesota about implementation of UELMA requirements.
+Similarly, in presentations at the NCSL Legislative Summit in July 2014, representatives from the California and Minnesota legislatures described their states' implementation of UELMA: The Uniform Electronic Legal Material Act Implementation in California and Minnesota.